 encourage and create stable, equitable, favourable and transparent conditions for Investors of other Contracting Parties to make Investments in its Area.
 Such conditions shall include a commitment to accord at all times to Investments of Investors of other Contracting Parties fair and equitable treatment.
 Such Investments shall also enjoy the most constant protection and security and no Contracting Party shall in any way impair by unreasonable or discriminatory measures their management, maintenance, use, enjoyment or disposal.
 In no case shall such Investments be accorded treatment less favourable than that required by international law, including treaty obligations.

-The FET standard is ‘one of the most actively debated concepts in investment protection law’, and arbitral tribunals and commentators have offered varied constructions of its requirements.
-The FET requirement is part of most BITs and multilateral agreements (such as NAFTA), and has been addressed in many investor–state arbitration disputes.
+The FET requirement is ‘one of the most actively debated concepts in investment protection law’, and arbitral tribunals and commentators have offered varied constructions of its requirements.
+The FET requirement is part of most BITs and multilateral agreements (such as the North American Free Trade Agreement (NAFTA)), and is regularly addressed in investor-state arbitrations.

-The FET standard commonly contains the following requirements:
+The FET standard frequently contains the following requirements:

 - the host state must act in a transparent manner;